 Most likely you’ll use more than one channel to communicate.
 Pay attention to the channels your donors are using and focus your efforts there.

-Email is often the primary way nonprofits communicate and there’s a reason for that.
+Email may be the primary way you’re communicating right now and there’s a reason for that.
 It’s fast, easy, relatively inexpensive, and almost everyone has an email address.
 You can quickly get a message out to a lot of people.
 Also, unlike social media, it’s something you can control.
 You don’t have to rely on a social media algorithm to hope your message ends up in your donor’s feed.

 Get noticed right away

-A good subject line is the key to getting someone to open your email message.
-If he doesn’t bother to open it, all your work has gone to waste.
+Now more than ever, a good subject line is the key to getting someone to open your email message.
+If your donor doesn’t bother to open it, all your work has gone to waste.

 Keep it short

-Your next step is to get your donor to read your message.
-Keep her interested.
-With email, yours may be one of hundreds she’ll receive that day, along with whatever else is going on in their lives, which right now is a lot.
+Your next step is to get your donors to read your message.
+Keep them interested.
+With email, yours may be one of hundreds they’ll receive that day, along with whatever else is going on in their lives, which right now is a lot.

 Make it easy to read and scan

 Besides sending a short message, use short paragraphs and lots of white space, too.
 Your messages need to be easy to read and scan (I’m doing a lot of scanning right now) in an instant.
 Don’t use microscopic font either.

 Be personal and conversational

 Write directly to your reader using clear, conversational language – no jargon.
-Address your message to a person – Dear Janet and not Dear Friend.
+Address your message to a person – Dear Cathy and not Dear Friend.

 Be a welcome visitor

 If you communicate regularly and do it well, your donors should recognize you as a reputable source and are more likely to read your messages.
-If all you do is blast them with generic fundraising appeals, well good luck to you.
+If all you do is blast them with generic fundraising appeals, now is a good time to change that.

 Make sure people know your email is coming from your organization.
-In the from field, put DoGood Nonprofit or Lisa Wilson, DoGood Nonprofit.
+In the from field, put DoGood Nonprofit or Marcy Kramer, DoGood Nonprofit.
 If you just put a person’s name or firstname.lastname@example.org, people may not know who it’s from and ignore your message.